-The Geologic Map of The Marysville Quadrangle indicates that the site is underlain by Vashon Recessional Outwash - Marysville Sand Member.
+The Geologic Map of the Marysville Quadrangle indicates that the site is underlain by Vashon Recessional Outwash - Marysville Sand Member.

-These deposits include normally consolidated sands with areas of gravel and local silt/clay interbeds.
-These materials are often highly permeable.
+The Marysville Sand deposits include normally consolidated sands with areas of gravel and local silt/clay interbeds.
+These deposits are permeable and have not been glacially consolidated.